NLnetLabs/rpki-doc/source/krill/installation.rst

 certainly not necessary and at this point not even possible.

 ..
 Note:: For reference, NLnet Labs runs Krill and serves ROAs to the world
-          using the smallest Virtual Machine they could find (2 CPU / 2GB RAM / 60GB disk).
+          using a 2 CPU / 2GB RAM / 60GB disk virtual machine.

 Installing with Cargo
 ---------------------